SAP-samples/partner-reference-application/Tutorials/22-Multi-Tenancy-Prepare-Deployment.md

 ## Set Up the SAP BTP Provider Subaccount

-In the SAP BTP cockpit (global account), navigate to the provider subaccount and assign the required entitlements:
+1. In the SAP BTP cockpit (global account), create a provider subaccount to host the application runtime (in this example, the data center of *Amazon Web Services (AWS)* and *Europe (Frankfurt)* as region are used).

 > Note: In the following steps and descriptions, this subaccount is referred to as *provider subaccount*.

+2. Optional: Assign the subaccount to a directory as a parent.

-Open *Entity Assignments* and assign quotas for the following entities to your provider subaccount:
+3. Navigate to the newly created provider subaccount and open *Entity Assignments* and assign quotas for the following entities to your provider subaccount:

 	- *SAP BTP Cloud Foundry runtime* (3 units of application runtime)
+    	> Note: If the value help doesn't offer an item referring to *Cloud Foundry*, select *Application runtime*.
+Save your changes and the name of the list item changes to *Cloud Foundry*.
+In your Test, Develop, Deploy (TDD) environment, this entitlement may already have been added by default.
 		- As *Plan*, select *standard-edition (Application)*.
 	- *SAP HANA Cloud* (1 unit)
 		- As *Plan*, select *hana*.
 	- *SAP HANA Schemas & HDI Containers* (min.
-3 units: for the provider and two tenants)
+5 units: for the provider and four tenants)
+		- As *Plan*, select *hdi-shared*.
 	- *SAP Authorization and Trust Management service* (1 unit)
 		- As *Plan*, select *broker*.
 	- *SAP Custom Domain Service*
 		- As *Plan*, select *standard (Application)*.

-> Note: Contact SAP if there aren't enough service entitlements available in your global account.

 	The relevant entity assignments are selected by default when the subaccount is created (no action required):

 	- *Service Manager*, service plan *container*
 	- *SaaS Provisioning Service*, service plan *application*
 	- *HTML5 Application Repository Service*, service plans *app-runtime* and *app-host*

 ### Maintain Provider Subaccount Administrators